Image of interactive digital display, with AI a feature component

 4. Circular Economy for AI Hardware

 Adopting a circular economy approach for AI hardware involves designing hardware for longevity, repairability, and recyclability.
-This approach minimizes waste and encourages the reuse of components.

 Adopting this approach is broadly linked to a wider drive internationally to adopt circular economy practices for all resource use where possible.